What are Jesús Rafael Soto’s Pénétrables?

 Who was Jesús Rafael?

 Jesús Rafael Soto (1923-2005) was a Venezuelan kinetic artist, painter, and sculptor.
-This artworld icon is known for his kinetic sculptures, which he created in the mid-20th century when many artists focused on movement and illusions.
+This art world icon is known for his kinetic sculptures, which he created in the mid-20th century when many artists focused on movement and illusions.

 Education & Influences

 Soto’s parents were violin Players, and due to their little income, Soto wanted to feed his family and support them both financially and spiritually.
-The only challenge he had is that there were no known and prominent artists in his hometown to act as his role models.
+The only challenge he had was that there were no known and prominent artists in his hometown to act as his role models.

-He started doing artistic works at a very tender age and participated in a student group affiliated to surrealism ideas in 1938.
+He started doing artistic works at a very tender age and participated in a student group affiliated with surrealism ideas in 1938.
 During this time, he learned how to draw with charcoal.
 He was a student at the School of Fine Arts and Applied Arts in Caracas.
 After graduating with a teaching degree, he became director of the Escola de Bellas Artes de Maracaibo for three years from 1947.

-He then discovered the works of Paul Klee and Piet Mondrian, which inspired him to suggest the idea of dynamiting their Dutch artistic movement neoplasticism.
+He then discovered the works of Paul Klee and Piet Mondrian, which inspired him to suggest the idea of dynamiting their Dutch artistic movement, neoplasticism.
 Soto started painting post-impressionist works and eventually got interested in cubism.
 The works of other artists, including Malevich and Mondrian, influenced his career.

 After rising to international fame, museums such as the MoMA in New York, the Museum Ludwig in Germany, and the Galleria Nazionale d’Arte Moderna in Roma collected his artworks.